Northern Ireland Labour Party: Decline

 In 1971 the new Prime Minister of Northern Ireland Brian Faulkner appointed NILP former Stormont MP David Bleakley to his Cabinet as Minister of Community Relations, in an attempt to bring reforms to Northern Ireland.
 However, the following year the Stormont Parliament was suspended when it resisted the London government request to take over responsibility for public order.
 In the 1973 referendum on the border, the NILP campaigned for Northern Ireland to remain in the United Kingdom.

 By 1973 the NILP was in a serious decline with the party only achieving 2.5% of the vote in the local council elections and a similar 2.6% in the Northern Ireland Assembly election.
 In contrast, Alliance won 13.7% of votes in the local elections and 9.2% in the Assembly elections, and the SDLP achieved its best results so far by polling more than 22% of the votes in the Assembly election.
 David Bleakley was the only NILP representative elected to the 1973 Assembly and 1975 Forum for East Belfast.

 The Northern Ireland Labour Party continued to contest elections but with a dwindling support base.
 Alan Carr became its leading figure from the mid-1970s until the early 1980s, by which point it had only about 200 members, and just a single councillor was elected for the party in 1981.
 A party conference in 1983 narrowly failed to secure a necessary two-thirds majority to wind up the party, but it stood no candidates in the 1983 general election, its Chairman and Party Secretary having resigned just beforehand, and by the 1985 Northern Ireland local elections, its three candidates received no support from the central body.

 Labour '87

-In March 1987, the remains of the party merged with Labour Party of Northern Ireland (formed in 1985 by former SDLP leader Paddy Devlin), the Ulster Liberal Party and the United Labour Party to form the Labour '87 group.
+In March 1987, the remains of the party merged with the Labour Party of Northern Ireland (formed in 1985 by former SDLP leader Paddy Devlin), the Ulster Liberal Party and the United Labour Party to form the Labour '87 group.
 This group also gained the support of the Newtownabbey Labour Party.
 They contested local elections and Mark Langhammer contested the 1989 European Elections unsuccessfully.